boltops-tools/lono-docs/_docs/learn/update.md

     BucketName = demo-dev-bucket-1p4y43txdk9zg
     $

 The modification has been deployed.
-You can configure with the AWS CLI.
+You can confirm with the AWS CLI.
 It will look something like this:

     $ aws s3api get-bucket-acl --bucket demo-dev-bucket-1p4y43txdk9zg | jq '.Grants[1]'
     {